-Cathy Small if a Professor of Anthropology and author, who has been practicing vipassana meditation since 1999.
-She has participated in more than a dozen extended meditation retreats in Nepal and the U.S., focusing on awareness and concentration.
-Cathy co-teaches a six-week course in mindfulness every semester for faculty and staff at Northern Arizona University, and offers a mindfulness course for prisoners at the Coconino County jail.
+Cathy Small is an author and retired professor of anthropology. who has been practicing vipassana meditation for more than twenty-five years.
+She has completed numerous extended meditation retreats focusing on awareness, loving kindness and concentration.
+Since 2010, she has co-taught this six-week course in Insight Meditation every semester for community members and faculty and staff at Northern Arizona University, and has also offered a mindfulness course for inmates at the Coconino County jail.
+She is a regular teacher at the Flagstaff Insight Meditation Community.

 How was your day?
 We conventionally answer this question based on the "worldly feelings" that arose.
 This talk contrasts our worldly feelings with unworldly feelings, a distinction which Buddha invited his followers to notice, and explores how we can work with unworldly feelings in our practice to find a deeper level of happiness.